-The class participation grade (which I will determine) will be informed by Peer Feedback.
+The class participation grade (which I will determine) will be informed by end-of-the-semester Peer Feedback.
 Each student will rate each other student on a scale from 1 (lowest) to 10 (highest), based on that student's overall demonstrated commitment to the class's learning and development.
 In addition, each student will identify five fellow students as people who gained exceptional respect during the semester, either as negotiation counterparts or teammates, and exhibited exceptional skill at both reaching excellent outcomes and preserving or enhancing relationships.

-B. Five Short papers (30%)
+B. Four Short papers (30%)

-During the term, you must write five short papers, of 250 -500 words each (equivalent to approximately one to two pages of doubled-spaced text in 12-point font).
+During the term, you must write four short papers, of 250 -500 words each (equivalent to approximately one to two pages of doubled-spaced text in 12-point font).
 These are hard word limits, and any paper that does not comply with the 250-word minimum or 500-word maximum will receive no credit.
+All papers must be submitted via Canvas in .word (not .pdf) format.

 The topics for the short papers are:

-- 1. Personal negotiation strengths, weaknesses and individual learning agenda for the class (due on Jan.
-28, 2014) - 2.
-Opera Problem case negotiation reflection paper (due on Feb.
-25, 2014) - 3.
-Ethics and Lying in negotiation reflection paper (due on Mar.
-4, 2014) - 4.
-Personal Negotiation reflection paper (due on Mar.
-25, 2014) - 5.
-Icarus Airlines case negotiation reflection paper (due on Apr.
-8, 2014)
+- 1. Personal negotiation strengths, weaknesses and individual learning agenda for the class (due on September 9, 2014) - 2.
+Opera Problem case negotiation reflection paper (due on October 7, 2014) - 3.
+Ethics and Lying in negotiation reflection paper (due on October 21, 2014) - 4.
+Personal Negotiation reflection paper (due on November 11, 2014)